archilogic-com/3dio-js/CONTRIBUTING.md

     - Additional information for the reviewer

 ### Review process
+* Assign yourself as the assignee
+* Choose a reviewer for the pull request, usually there is a lead in the suggestions.

 **Role of the Reviewer**
 * Approve changes in code snippets and give final permission to merge